2 Prin.L.J. 22

 He mentioned that if the “white majority” is divided into smaller groups, everyone would be able to claim to be victims of societal discrimination—except for white Aglo-Saxon Protestants.
 This is true, especially when we examine the political situation of national affiliation during the early days of white settlers in the “New World.”
 There were strong divisions among Irish, French, Dutch, and English groups of immigrants in these new lands.

 With that said, would the descendants of these groups be able to make a claim of past societal discrimination to qualify under affirmative action?
 Maybe.
 However, if the consideration of “past societal discrimination” works in tandem with the universities’ interests in attaining diverse bodies of students, the answer would be: not so fast.
 The schools’ interests in gaining diversity among the student body would be the filter to sift out who can bring a different point of view to the table.
 For instance, an applicant of Irish descendent—who is white—can still make a claim to qualify under race-conscious admissions policies if their circumstances inform the admissions officer that that their family is structurally disadvantaged by past societal discrimination and that they would be able to bring their own unique point of view to the civil discourse on campus because of this part of their identity.
 With this framework, affirmative action will not be just for racial minorities, but rather for students who truly need to have representation on campus.
 And, although these groups usually tend to be racial minorities, this method will not preclude groups of racial majorities that are marginalized.
 This issue is particularly important when we consider the influx of international students.
-According to one New York Times article, which examined whom affirmative action truly benefited among the Black racial minority, the majority of Black students at Harvard and Cornell Universities are international or first-generation immigrants, who usually arrive in the States as highly skilled workers.[26]
+According to one New York Times article, which examined whom affirmative action truly benefited among the Black racial minority, the majority of Black students at Harvard and Cornell Universities are international or first-generation immigrants who usually arrive in the States as highly skilled workers.[26]
 This may as well be evidence for “exploitative” affirmative action policies, since they benefited mostly Black students who are not structurally disadvantaged compared to the multi-generation African Americans who survived slavery, Jim Crow, and other forms of societal discrimination.
 If these universities are bound to consider if these applicants have been affected by past societal discrimination, the composition of students who benefit from these race-conscious policies might have been different.
 Once again, universities are not agents to remedy past societal discrimination.
 They are not agents for change.
 They do not need to go on a hunt for students who are part of a group that suffered from past societal discrimination.
 Their only duty is to consider this factor among other considerations for admissions.

 Furthermore, Powell argued in Bakke that if the Court were to take into account remedying “past societal discrimination” as a compelling state interest, it would endorse a “constitutional principle” that varies “with the ebb and flow of political forces,” which would “exacerbate racial and ethnic antagonisms rather than alleviate them.”[27]
 Powell was imagining a world of political chaos that would increase racial animus and destabilize the constitutional principle.
 That assumption is quite true with the current politicization of racial issues and affirmative action.
 However, once again, if these two government interests can work in conjunction with each other, i.e., considerations of past societal discrimination and attaining a diverse body of students, these two justifications for affirmative action would maintain the stability of the policy.
 The universities’ interest to attain diverse and robust civil discourse among the student population would remain constant.
 If one group claims the political majority over the other, universities would still want to have fair representation of both groups in the unchanging interest of diverse discourse on campus.